 So with that, here are yet another ten good Stephen King books:

 31) Mr. Mercedes (2014): I won’t call “Mr. Mercedes” and the two other books that comprise The Bill Hodges Trilogy “hard-boiled, Chandler-esque fiction,” but there is a taste of noir in the series, particularly in this, the first entry on Part Four of this blog series.
-“Mr. Mercedes” introduces us to the newly-retired Hodges, an overweight, past-his-prime in some unnamed Great Lakes city.
-When we first meet him, he is suicidal, bored to tears and guilt-ridden that he was unable to solve what turned out to be his last case, about a deliberate hit-and-run accident (the Mercedes of the title) that killed dozens.
-The killer, still at large, is as bored as Hodges is, takes comfort in the anonymity of the internet, and taunts the technology-averse detective into putting his fedora on one last time.
+“Mr. Mercedes” introduces us to the newly-retired Hodges, an overweight, past-his-prime former detective in some unnamed Great Lakes city.
+When we first meet him, he is suicidal, bored to tears, and guilt-ridden that he was unable to solve what turned out to be his last case, about a deliberate hit-and-run accident (the Mercedes of the title) that killed dozens.
+The killer, still at large, is as bored as Hodges is, and takes comfort in the anonymity of the internet, taunting the technology-averse dick into putting his fedora on one last time.
 (In the true noir tradition, there really is a fedora, as well as a romance with a much-younger female.)
 Like all books, “Mr. Mercedes” isn’t perfect.
 Sai King’s frequent penchant for non-PC humor is especially apparent here, and the actions of the supporting players, several of whom who will return in “Finders Keepers” and “End of Watch,” aren’t always believable.
 Still, its 436 pages race by, and you can tell that SK had as much fun writing it as you will have reading it.

 32) The Green Mile (1996): This heartrending drama, with a touch of fantasy, remains one of King’s most beloved novels.
 There are, I think, two reasons for this: 1) You would be hard-pressed to find someone who doesn’t like the 1999 movie that it spawned.
 Directed by Frank Darabont of “Shawshank Redemption” renown and starring Tom Hanks, it earned four Oscar nominations including Best Picture.
 2) In a publishing stunt, the book was release piecemeal, in six separate volumes, each of which had a cliffhanger ending.
 The thin volumes sold out quickly, and by the time I got a copy, the “novellas” were already bound into a single tome.
 The story?
 Paul Edgecombe, a death row prison guard at Cold Mountain Penitentiary, must question everything he knows when his latest prisoner, a gentle giant known as Frank Coffey (“Coffey like the drink, only not spelled the same”), is placed in his care, awaiting his date with Ol’ Sparky.
 Instead of the characteristics typical of a hardened criminal – for Coffey’s crime is very bad – the taciturn inmate appears to possess a Jesus-like gift of healing.
 The melodrama is almost too much at times, but if you’ve never read the book nor seen the movie, “The Green Mile” is guaranteed to surprise you.